hashicorp/boundary-plugin-aws/README.md

  -secret secret_access_key='SECRET'
 ```

-To create a host set, filtering the host set based on tag keys `foo` and `bar`,
+To create a host set, filtering the host set based on tag keys `foo` or `bar`
-ensuring that any targets set to this host set only connect to external
+(either tag can be present), ensuring that any targets set to this host set only
-addresses in the `54.0.0.0/8` class A subnet:
+connect to external addresses in the `54.0.0.0/8` class A subnet:

 ```
 boundary host-sets create plugin \